cschleiden/go-workflows/docs/source/includes/_guide.md

 # Guide

-## Registering workflows
+## Writing workflows

 ```go
 func Workflow1(ctx workflow.Context) error {
 }
 ```

-Workflows need to accept `workflow.Context` as their first parameter, and any number of inputs parameters afterwards.
-Parameters need to be serializable (e.g., no `chan`s etc.).
-Workflows need to return an `error` and optionally one additional result, which again needs to be serializable.
+Workflows must accept `workflow.Context` as their first parameter.
+They can also receive any number of inputs parameters afterwards.
+Parameters need to be serializable (e.g., no `chan`s etc.) by the default or any custom _Converter_.

+Workflows must return an `error` and optionally one additional result, which again needs to be serializable by the used _Converter_.

+## Registering workflows

 ```go
 var b backend.Backend